Parzival1918/WordleHelper/README.md

 # WordleHelper

-> For now only the python code works

 Input the correct letters and misplaced ones and program spits all words that comply with that.

 ### wordle-helper.py Args